zzz2010/5UTR_Optimizer/README.md

 ## Step 3.
 5'UTR model evaluation

-**Goal**: Models are evaluated in terms of Spearman correlation and root mean square error, and 10-fold cross-validation.
+**Goal**: Models are evaluated in terms of Spearman correlation, root mean square error and 10-fold cross-validation.

 Results: Using 10-fold cross-validation, we obtained  0.71 Spearman correlation in TE prediction, and 0.74 in RNA expression prediction.